3D Root-Canal Treatment

 Innovative Endodontics are three-dimensional

-Only what can be seen with full clarity can be treated optimally.
-This is why modern Endodontics are impossible without a microscope.
+Only what you can see with precisely can be treated optimally.
+This is why modern Endodontics are impossible without a surgical microscope.

-The cleaning and preparation of the root-canal systems are the decisive step of any endodontic treatment.
-Cleaning serves to remove everything organic from the root-canal system – in particular bacterial by-products and toxins.
-Organic tissue, bacteria, and other toxic substances are dissolved in the entire root-canal system with special solutions.
-The root-canals are prepared using microscopically fine flexible stainless-steel files (some of them as small as 0,06 millimeters in diameter!).
-Leftover tissue is removed and the root-canal system thereby recovers its correct anatomical shape.
+The cleaning and shaping of the root-canal systems are the decisive step of any endodontic treatment.
+Cleaning serves to remove everything organic from the root-canal system – in particular bacterial biofilms and bacterial by-products and toxins.
+Organic tissue, bacteria, and other toxic substances are dissolved and removed in the entire root-canal system with special irrigating solutions.
+The root-canals are shaped using microscopically fine flexible files (some of them as small as 0,06 millimeters in diameter!).
+Leftover tissue is removed and the root-canal system is shaped according to its anatomical geometry.

-Only then can the root-canal system be filled again.
-We use gutta-percha, a material related to natural rubber, for the filling combined with adhesive cement.
-This technique, developed by Dr. Herbert Schilder, allows the filling to enter even the microscopically small and otherwise inaccessible parts of the root-canal system.
+Only then the root-canal system can be predictably obturated.
+We vertically compact warm gutta-percha, a material related to natural rubber, in combination with a bioacompatible/bioactive sealer.
+This technique, developed by Dr. Herbert Schilder, allows the 3-dimensional filling of the microscopically small and otherwise inaccessible branches of the root-canal system.

-Then the tooth is sealed with a composite material, allowing your dentist to carry out the rest of the work.
+Then the access cavity is filled with an adhesive composite material or post build-up, allowing your dentist to carry out the rest of the work.